blurite/rsprox/README.md

 one character/account, as it always reads from the same file when launching the client.

+#### Linux Setup
+On Linux, there are a few extra steps involved in setting up a Jagex Account:

+1. Run `RSProx.AppImage` normally to generate the required folders.
+2. Afterwards, you must run `RSProx.AppImage` with `sudo`, this is because of the Jagex Account login page only allowing redirects to `localhost:80`, which is a protected port by default on Linux, after this you can setup and import your Jagex Account via the GUI.
+3. Once the above is done, you must copy the `jagex-accounts.properties` file from `/root/.rsprox/` to `~/.rsprox/` (i.e `sudo cp /root/.rsprox/jagex-accounts.properties ~/.rsprox/` as RSProx puts its config folder in the user's home folder by default, which is different when ran as root.
+4. You must then make yourself the owner of the file, this is done via `sudo chown "$USER" ~/.rsprox/jagex-accounts.properties`.
+5. You can now simply run `RSProx.AppImage` and you will be able to access your Jagex Account.

 ### Security
 We have taken many measures to ensure the players can securely use this tool, without having to worry about getting banned or having their information leaked.